CIRSS/cpr/notes/2020-01-28 We may need to use inode numbers to determine file identity.md

 	rpz_opened_file(f7, r0, p1, "/etc/localtime", 1, false, 345235316407598).
 	```

-- Running the `date` command via a `run.sh` bash script that redirects the output to a file, then outputs the contents of that file gives the following (using the rpz2prolog options -m and -i to mask timestamps and ignore files written by the first processs, i.e. bash):
+- Running the `date` command via a `run.sh` bash script that redirects the output to a file, then outputs the contents of that file gives the following (using the `rpz2prolog` options `-m` and `-i` to mask timestamps and ignore files written by the first process, i.e. `bash`):
 	```
 	(reprozip) tmcphill@circe:~/scratch$ cat run.sh
 	#!/bin/bash